MarkoVrljes/Spring_routing_algo/README.md

    - The Spring Boot backend processes the request, runs the algorithm in Java, and returns:
      ```json
      {
-       "path": [0, 1, 4],
+       "shortestPath": [0, 1, 4],
        "totalCost": 7.5
      }
      ```

 3. **Visualize the Result**
    - The returned path is highlighted in the UI.
-   - The total cost is displayed below the canvas.
+   - The total cost is displayed visually on the canvas.

 ---